kersh/css-atoms/README.md

 *A legal way of doing inline css*

-A small library of configurable classes that allows to apply simple css properties using classes.
+A low-level, configurable CSS toolkit.

 ---